wttech/gradle-aem-multi/README.md

 Project is divided into subpackages (designed with reinstallabilty on production environments in mind):

-* *aem/full* - non-reinstallable complete all-in-one package with application and contents.
+* *aem/assembly/full* - non-reinstallable complete all-in-one package with application and contents (combination of subpackages: all).
+Useful to deploy all code by installing single package in a project stage when application is not live.
-* *aem/app* - reinstallable assembly package that contains all sub-parts of application:
+* *aem/assembly/app* - reinstallable assembly package that contains only application code, not content (combination of subpackages: *common*, *sites*).
+Useful to deploy application code only in a project stage when application is live and content should remain untouched on production server.
+* *aem/assembly/content* - non-reinstallable assembly package that contains content only (combination of subpackages: *site.live* and *site.demo*).

-    * *common* - OSGi bundle with integrations of libraries needed by other bundles and AEM extensions (dialogs, form controls etc).
+* *aem/common* - OSGi bundle with integrations of libraries needed by other bundles and global AEM extensions (dialogs, form controls etc).
+Only code unrelated to any site / AEM platform wide.
-    * *core* - OSGi bundle with core business logic and AEM components implementation.
+* *aem/sites* - AEM sites module extension consisting of site specific code like: OSGi bundle with business logic, AEM components, templates, design.
-    * *config* - OSGi services configuration.
-    * *design* - AEM design configuration responsible for look & feel of AEM pages.
-* *aem/content* - non-reinstallable assembly package that contains all type of contents listed below:
-    * *init* - contains all JCR content needed initially to rollout new site(s) using installed application.
-    * *demo* - consists of extra AEM pages that presents features of application (useful for testing).
+* *aem/site.demo* - consists of extra AEM pages that presents features of application (useful for testing).
+Helps application testers and developers in QA/UAT application feature tests.
+* *aem/site.live* - contains minimal set of pages needed initially to rollout new site(s) using installed application.
+Helps content authors to start working with application.

 ## Features